Table of Contents

 Capital Gain Tax for NRIs: Short-Term vs Long-Term

-Capital gains tax is applicable to NRIs when they sell property or investments in India.
-The rate of tax depends on whether the gain is short-term (assets held for less than 24 months) or long-term (assets held for more than 24 months).
+Capital gains tax applies to NRIs when they sell property or investments in India.
+The tax rate depends on whether the gain is short-term (assets held for less than 24 months) or long-term (assets held for more than 24 months).

 Capital gains arise when an NRI sells an asset such as land, property, or securities at a profit:

-• The tax treatment of capital gains for NRIs depends on the holding period of the asset.
+• The tax treatment of capital gains for NRIs depends on the asset's holding period.

 • Short-term capital gains arise when the holding period is up to 24 months, while long-term capital gains arise when the holding period is more than 24 months.